 Our screenings are held in Mariners' Hall in Beer, which has a high-definition video projection system as well as improved acoustics, and which together mean that our audiences get a first-class viewing experience.
 A licensed bar is provided.

-And did we already tell you we are now starting at 7pm?
+Did we already tell you that the Mariners' Hall doors will open at 6.30pm and we are now starting screenings at 7pm?
 No apologies for repetition here as we don’t want anyone to turn up at 7.15pm and miss the start of the film!

 What the critics said:

-The bar will be open for all of these screenings and our very popular Baboo Gelato ice creams will be on sale.
+The bar will be open for all of our screenings and our very popular Baboo Gelato ice creams will be on sale.

 Don’t be late!